Aliya-Tariq/TickTickLife/README.md

 ---

-*Made with ❤️ and ⏰ by the TickTickLife Team*
+*Made with ❤️ and ⏰ in 48 hours by a sleep-deprived developer who refused to give up*

 </div>